-Alcohol Related Health Impact in West Dunbartonshire
+Alcohol Related Impact in West Dunbartonshire

 - The rate of alcohol-related hospital admissions in West Dunbartonshire is higher than the Scottish average. - In 2021, 40 alcohol specific deaths were recorded in West Dunbartonshire.
 This is the highest number of alcohol specific deaths in the time period from 2010.
-Alcohol specific death rates for West Dunbartonshire remain higher than for Scotland as a whole. - Female alcohol specific death rates are rising rapidly whilst the male rate is in decline and is the lowest since 2002. - Rates of alcohol related mental health hospital admissions are higher than the Scottish average and have consistently been higher for the available time period (2013-2022) - The highest rates of alcohol ambulance calls are for males in the age groups 35-44 and 55-64. - The impact on children and families of non-dependent parental drinking has been highlighted by research.
-Locally, concerns about parental alcohol use continue to be identified at a number of case conferences for children on the child protection register.
+Alcohol specific death rates for West Dunbartonshire remain higher than for Scotland as a whole and are rising for both males and females. - Rates of alcohol related mental health hospital admissions are higher than the Scottish average and have consistently been higher for the available time period (2013-2022)

+- The highest rates of alcohol ambulance calls are for males in the age groups 35-44 and 55-64. - The impact on children and families of non-dependent parental drinking has been highlighted by research.
+Locally, concerns about parental alcohol use continue to be identified at a number of case conferences for children on the child protection register. - Up to date estimations of the economic impact of alcohol are not available at a local level.